 The course will address the following subjects:

-Attendees receive two books.
-One which contains the presentations and a regulation book.
-The book covers the Implementing Rule EU 3121/2014 including amendments EU 2015/1088 and EU 2015/1536.
+Attendees receive 1 presentation book and 1 USB.
+The training covers the Implementing Rule EU 3121/2014 including amendments EU 2015/1088, EU 2015/1536 and EU2018/1142.
 Detailing EASA Part-M. The course material is a very convenient collection of relevant regulatory information for day-to-day use and reference.

-The course content has been specially designed to include numerous examples which will give participants a practical perspective of how to apply the knowledge they gain.
+The course content has been specially designed to include numerous examples which will give participants a practical perspective on how to apply the knowledge they gain.

 The book is used throughout the training, which eliminates the need to present the full texts from the regulation on the presentation slides.
 These only summarize the main points of the requirements and are based on the trainer’s knowledge of the requirements and experience in practice.
 Questions from the attendants and mutual discussions are encouraged, which makes the training more interactive and lively, increasing understanding and learning.